 With Deep Space EVOLUTION, new laser projectors instead of lamps now provide even sharper images with the highest brilliance: they display a larger color space, but no longer have to be cooled as much – as a result, they are much quieter and require 32 percent less energy.
 In addition, the laser projectors eliminate the need to regularly replace lamps that contain heavy metals.
 The seven Deep Space 8K workstations have also been technically upgraded: 200 percent more computing power is now available, while energy consumption is reduced by ten percent.
 Two new graphics cards per computer replace the previous four, which reduces power consumption by around 40 percent.

 The control and operating system has also been enhanced with Deep Space EVOLUTION: Updated software brings more security and reliability, a new content management system opens up new features, and presenters can now access a simplified control interface on their smartphones.
 3D content development now relies on the Unreal Engine, which is also used by the world’s leading game productions.
 The license management for content packages has also made it from prototype to product maturity: Content from Deep Space 8K can now be easily distributed to partners and customers worldwide.
-This system is already partly in use at JKU medSPACE at the JKU MED Campus Linz and at Cubo Negro in the Centro de Ciencias in Culiacan, Mexico.
+This system is already partly in use at JKU medSPACE at the MED Campus Linz of Johannes Kepler University and at Cubo Negro in the Centro de Ciencias in Culiacan, Mexico.

 New Programs

-In addition to these in-house developments, the Ars Electronica Futurelab team has ported other programs from external developers and artists to Deep Space EVOLUTION: The new version of the planetarium program Uniview takes visitors on a journey to auroras, far-away solar systems with exoplanets, a pulsar, a black hole, the James Webb Space Telescope and much more.
-And Transient – Impermanent Paintings by artists Quayola/Seta uses an algorithm to combine hyper-realistic digital brushstrokes and piano tones to create fascinating synesthetic landscapes.
+In addition to these in-house developments, the Ars Electronica Futurelab team ported other programs from external developers and artists to Deep Space EVOLUTION: The latest version of the planetarium program Uniview takes visitors on a journey to auroras, far-away solar systems with exoplanets, a pulsar, a black hole, the James Webb Space Telescope and much more.
+Transient – Impermanent Paintings by artists Quayola/Seta uses an algorithm to combine hyper-realistic digital brushstrokes and piano tones to create fascinating synesthetic landscapes.

 The work of the Ars Electronica Futurelab demonstrates the possibilities offered by Deep Space EVOLUTION: Through the interplay of cutting-edge hardware and software components with immersive program highlights, Deep Space 8K once again offers incomparable experiences, a stage for science, a digital research environment for VR experiments and a creative free space for art.